luisbustamante/extension-close-duplicate/README.md

 # Hello

+## About this repo

+It's just a simple Chrome extension to remove all your duplicate tabs with the click of a button :)

 ## How does this work?

-Just clone this repo, then on Chrome browser type [chrome://extensions](chrome://extensions), click "Load unpacked extension" and select the folder for this repo on your local computer.
+Just clone this repo, open the extensions tab on Chrome (`chrome://extensions`), select "Load unpacked extension" and open the folder for this repo from your local computer.
 That's it!